andresnowak/Fast_linear_algebra/dot_product/dot_product.md

 }
 ```

-We are instead doing parallel group between what we call grids
+We are instead iterating our vector (or better said our defined grid) with threads (so defining parallel work from the get go)

 ```objective-c
 MTLSize gridSize = MTLSizeMake(n, 1, 1); // (x, y, z)